Skip to contents

 List of answers as a variable

-For more complex exercises the list of answers is often just available as a variable.
+For more complex tasks the list of answers is often just available as a variable.
 In this case you can use the helper function mdlist to convert the vector into a markdown list:

 mdlist(c(1.2, 2.1, 2.2, 3.0), solutions = 2)